 In order to obtain a single snapshot that represented the equilibrated portion of the 65 ns trajectory, all frames from the last 20 ns were clustered according to an RMSD radius cut-off of 0.50 Å using CHARMM’s CORREL module, this resulted in 10 unique clusters and these clusters were ranked based on population.
 RMSD calculations were performed by selecting all the residues that are within 5 Å of the ponasterone A substrate.
 Then, the interaction energy between ponasterone A and the protein system was calculated for each frame in the highest populated cluster.
 The frame with the lowest (most favorable) interaction energy was chosen as the representative structure of B. malayi EcR, and this structure was used to perform molecular docking studies.

 The lowest energy pose (as predicted by Glide Score) of 20-hydroxyecdysone bound in B. malayi EcR predicts the hormone’s hydrophobic tail to be stabilized via van der Waals interactions to several residues including Leu44, Ile120, Phe119, Tyr41, Ile222, and Ile220.
 However, the central gonane structure of 20-hydroxecdysone, is surrounded by residues in the binding pocket of polar character including Thr89, Thr48, Tyr116 as well as some hydrophobic residues, Leu47, Leu85, and Val100.
-GlideXP docking predicts hydrogen bonding between 20-hydroxyecdysone and residues Arg88, Thr48 and Tyr41..
-Ecdysone is also predicted to bind in the EcR LBD binding pocket such that the hydrophobic tail can interact with a collection of mostly hydrophobic residues -- including Ile120, Tyr116, Tyr41, and Leu85 -- while C25-OH of the tail accepts a hydrogen bond within this hydrophobic pocket from Tyr41-OH.
-Additionally, as also seen with 20-hydroxyecdysone, ecdysone’s C3-OH accepts a hydrogen bond from Arg88-NH2.
+GlideXP docking predicts hydrogen bonding between 20-hydroxyecdysone and residues Arg88, Thr48 and Tyr41.
 Muristerone A is oriented similarly to 20-hydroxyecdysone and ecdysone in the EcR LBD binding pocket with the hydrophobic tail interacting heavily via van der Waal and hydrophobic contacts to Ile120, Phe119, Tyr41, and Leu44.
 Muristerone A also participates in hydrogen bonding, donating hydrogen bonds to Tyr116-OH, Thr48-OH and Ser51-OH.
 Ponasterone A is also oriented in the binding site with the hydrophobic tail interacting with the grouped hydrophobic residues on one side, and the more polar end of the molecule interacting via hydrogen bonding.
 Leu85, Leu120, Phe128, and Met127 interact via van der Waals contacts with the tail and similar to 20-hydroxyecdysone and ecdysone, Arg88-NH2 donates a hydrogen bond to C3-OH of ponasterone A. Further, donates hydrogen bonds to Thr48 and Thr89.

 Out of all agonists, compound 28 has the lowest Glide Score.
 Compound “28” is predicted to bind in the hydrophobic region of the binding pocket; out of the 17 residues within 5Å of compound 28, 16 are hydrophobic (within 3Å of 28: Ile120, Met127, Thr48, Leu85, Leu44, Val100, and Tyr116, within 5Å of 28: Leu47, Phe128, Leu123, Ile222, Tyr41, Phe119, Val86, Ile215, Ile220, Ala131, Leu102).
 GlideXP predicts compound 28, with two aromatic rings, participates in aromatic interactions to Tyr41 and Tyr116, both of parallel displaced style aromatic interaction.
 Additionally, much of the binding energy should be attributed to van der Waals interactions between alkyl substituents on the ligand and hydrophobic residues in the binding site including Val100, Met 127, Leu85, and Leu44.
 The Glide docking score Table 1 predicts compound 28 binds most favorably out of six agonists with GScore of -8.61 kcal.mol-1, and this is largely due to the highly favorable hydrophobic enclosure term of -2.00 kcal.mol-1 and the lipophilic term of -5.00 kcal.mol-1.